Asabeneh/asabeneh/README.md

 ## 30 Days Of React Challenge

 I love react and  teaching.
-Now, I like to teach it.
+Now, I like to teach it a global audience, I believe you will get everything you need to use and work with react.
 Let's learn react together for a month.
 I would like to ask you to join this challenge and take your JavaScript and React to the second level.

 [<img align="right" width="100%"  src="./images/30DaysOfReact_banner.jpg" />](https://github.com/Asabeneh/30-Days-Of-React)